 Dark Knight Delight

-If you have young Batman fans in your family or are one yourself of any age, the Viking/Penguin Young Readers Group release Batman: The Story of the Dark Knight [ISBN 978-0-67006-255-3] is a perfect gift.
+If you have young Batman fans in your family, or are one yourself of any age, the Viking/Penguin Young Readers Group release Batman: The Story of the Dark Knight [ISBN 978-0-67006-255-3] is a perfect gift.

 A digression to personal experience:

 to the violence inherent in fighting bad guys, I promised their mom that I'd hold off on introducing the comics and cartoons of our own childhood until the girls were older — only to have, through osmosis or genetics, their mania manifest as young as mine did.
 And they have their uncle's attention to detail, too.
-Every comics fan should know the pride and bewilderment of hearing a 3-year-old complain that the cape to her Batman pajamas doesn't have pointy things or a 5-year-old pressing for additional details of a Super Friends episode that she has committed to memory.
+Every comics fan should know the pride and bewilderment of hearing a 3-year-old complain that the cape to her Batman pajamas doesn't end in pointy things or a 5-year-old press for additional details of a Super Friends episode that she has committed to memory.

-When I did bring out the comics, however, the difficulty in narrating them soon became clear.
+When I did bring out the comics the difficulty in narrating them soon became clear.
 Traditional storybooks have one picture to a page, and while nothing will stop curious kids from asking questions as you try to patiently read the text, the enterprise becomes exponentially more difficult when there are multiple panels to a page to be seen and so many captions, balloons, and sound effects to be read; it's like trying to describe the contents of a toy-store window while holding your audience back from smashing in the glass.
 This book is a perfect transition piece.

-homage to Detective Comics #27, The Batman's first appearance, drawn by creator Bob Kane.
-Inside, Cosentino's art is much more influenced by longtime Kane ghost Dick Sprang, particularly in his depiction of Batman's rogues' gallery, although the author curiously keeps the short gloves that the Dark Knight only wore during his earliest adventures.
-The thick brushwork and round chin of young Bruce Wayne remind me of Charles Burns, some character poses echo animated-Batman maestro Bruce Timm, and the overall clean, classic design work pleases in the manner of Pete Poplaski, interpreter of Golden Age icons on such projects as Batman: The Dailies.
+homage to Detective Comics #27, the character's debut as drawn by creator Bob Kane, and the scenes of his backstory are lifted directly from their very first depictions in 1939 at the hands of Kane and writer Bill Finger.
+Cosentino's art is more influenced by longtime Kane ghosts Dick Sprang and Sheldon Moldoff, particularly in his depiction of Batman's rogues' gallery, although the author curiously keeps the short gloves that the Dark Knight only wore during his earliest adventures.
+The thick brushwork and round chin of young Bruce Wayne remind me of Charles Burns, some poses echo Bruce Timm's neo-classic animated Batman, and the overall design work pleases in a clean pop fashion.

-Bruce Wayne's mother, the villainous Catwoman, and a damsel in distress; then again, you can't fault Batgirl's absence when even Robin isn't there, and all the men in the book are either criminals or familiar characters such as Alfred the butler and Commissioner Gordon.
-Another caveat is the perhaps unavoidable problem of how or whether to explain the death of young Bruce's parents is raised, although the book only says that a thief took their lives, refraining from any display of gunfire.
+Bruce Wayne's mother, and the villainous Catwoman; then again, it's hard to fault Batgirl's absence when even Robin isn't there, and every supporting male figure in the book is either a criminal or a familiar character such as Alfred the butler and Police Commissioner Gordon.
+Another caveat is the perhaps unavoidable problem of how or whether to explain the death of young Bruce's parents, although the book refrains from any display of gunfire and only says that a thief took their lives.